 Goddess Lakshmi’s previous incarnation

 When Lord Rama and Goddess Sita incarnated, a pious King called Padmavasan, an ardent devotee of Lord Vishnu was ruling a smaller state near Ayodhya.
 Even after many years of married life he had no offspring and therefore penanced and prayed to Goddess Lakshmi that he should be blessed with a female child in all aspects resembling to her.
-After few years he got an offspring, a female child, all aspects of Goddess Lakshmi.
-As she grew, she possessed an unknown power to take virtual and aidance forms as and when desired.
-When she attained marriageable age, the King held a Swayamvara to find a suitable life partner for her, but she would not agree to the proposal and made it clear that she desired to marry only Lord Rama as her life partner.
-King Padmavasan cautioned his daughter not to live in the world of mirage since Lord Rama (he was unknown to others as divine then) was son of a powerful Emperor called Dasaratha and Dasaratha would not agree to engage his son with a girl of her stature.
+After few years he got an offspring, a female child, possessing all aspects of Goddess Lakshmi.
+As she grew, she possessed an extraordinary power to take virtual and aidance forms as and when desired.
+When she attained marriageable age, the King held a Swayamvara to find a suitable life partner for her, but she would not agree to the proposal and made it clear that she was desired to marry only Lord Rama as her life partner.
+King Padmavasan cautioned his daughter not to live in the world of mirage since Lord Rama (he was unknown to others as divine then) was son of a powerful Emperor called Dasharatha and Dasharatha would not agree to engage his son with a girl of her stature.
 Padmavasan’s advice fell on deaf ears and she was firm to get married only with Lord Rama, but dare not prevent her father from holding the Swayamvara as children in a family in those days were bound by the decision of their parents, lest society would discard them.

 The Swayamvara commenced and several invitees were present to take part in the function, one amongst them being Lankan King Ravan.
-As the bride passed each one of the invited Princes, Ravan stopped her and requested her to marry him, but when she refused, Ravan in anger attempted to hold her hand to take her away, but when King Padmavasan came running to save her and confronted Ravan, in fit of rage Ravan pulled his sword and slayed the King who fell dead and seeing the ghastly scene everyone ran away.
-In the meantime the girl quickly took a virtual image, ran towards nearby forest where some Yagya was getting performed and hid herself in one of the ashrams of Rishis and sat in penance along with him.
+As the bride passed each one of the invited Princes, Ravan stopped her and requested her to marry him, but when she refused, Ravan in anger attempted to take her forcefully, but when King Padmavasan came running to save her and confronted Ravan, in fit of rage Ravan pulled his sword and slayed the King who fell dead and seeing the ghastly scene everyone ran away.
+In the meantime, the girl quickly took a virtual image, ran towards nearby forest where some Yagya was getting performed and hid herself in one of the ashrams of Rishis and sat in penance along with him.
 Ravan went there chasing her and though he searched for her in various hideouts he could not find her.
 He boarded on his flying chariot and searched from sky, still he could not trace her.
 Even after several days of search, he failed to trace her hideout.

-Since she sat in penance in their ashram along with the sages showing exemplary command and chanted Vedic hymns, the sages performing the Yagya named the unknown destitute as Vedavati.
+Since she sat in penance in their ashram along with the sages showing exemplary command and chanted Vedic hymns, the sages performing the Yagya named the unknown destitute as Vedavathi.
 However how long could she hide herself from the watchful eyes of Ravan?
 One day, he chanced to find her hiding in the ashram and came running to take her away.
-Unable to escape from him, the girl ran around the ashram and finally fell into the burning Yagya pyre to end her life, but not before leaving a curse on Ravan that since he had attempted to insult a hapless female, he would meet his death only by a hapless woman.
-Her curse fructified later when Ravan meet his death due to Goddess Sita.
-However Ravan did not know that she had jumped into the fire to escape from him.
+Unable to escape from him, the girl ran around the ashram and finally fell into the burning Yagya pyre to end her life, but not before leaving a curse on Ravan that since he had attempted to insult a hapless female, he will meet his death only by a hapless woman.
+Her curse fructified later when Ravan met his death due to Goddess Sita.
+However, Ravan did not know that she had jumped into the fire to escape from him.

-God Agni was too compassionate on the hapless woman who fell into his pyre and therefore did not allow her to get burnt and instead took her in his safe custody unharmed and brought her up within fire itself in invisible form as he was well aware that Ravan was very shrewd and somehow find her if she came out of fire in her original form.
+God Agni was too compassionate on the hapless woman who fell into his pyre and therefore did not allow her to get harmed or burnt and instead took her in his safe custody and brought her up within fire itself in invisible form as he was well aware that Ravan was very shrewd and somehow find her if she came out of fire in her original form.
 True to Agni’s guess, Ravan kept on searching for her and Agni’s decision to keep her inside the fire in invisible form helped her getting saved.

 Lord Agni created aidance form of Goddess Sita